TaylorNguyen17/spring_inventory_manager/README.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

 > Added about.html
-> mainscreen.html - line 90: Added link to about.html
+> mainscreen.html - Line 90: Added link to about.html
-> MainScreenControllerr.java - line 55-58: Added mapping for about.html
+> MainScreenControllerr.java - Lines 55-58: Added mapping for about.html

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

 > BootStrapData.java - Lines 43-83: Added 5 parts
 > BootStrapData.java - Lines 107-119: Added 5 products
+> MainScreenControllerr.java - Lines 25-26: Connected the repository to the app

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.